 1. Jobs in the Emergency Services

 Police constables and firefighters are among the highest paid jobs in the UK which don’t require a degree.
-In the emergency services, it will likely come as no surprise that quick-thinking skills are in high demand.
+In the emergency services, it will likely come as no surprise that quick-thinking skills are in high demand by employers.
 With a lot of training and practice on the job, your confidence and knowledge of how to tackle tricky situations will continue to expand but having those quick-thinking skills to start you off will come in very handy.
 It’s not all crime-fighting and putting out huge fires, however, as alongside the exciting parts of the job you will have to deal with a variety of people and know how to interact with people from all walks of life.
 Getting advice from people who have worked in these roles is one of the best ways to gain even better people skills, practical knowledge and quick-thinking skills.

 2. Jobs In the Healthcare Sector